 But today I think differently.
 With love for myself I am learning how to be powerful and reclaim the God-given power that exists inside me.

 Today I take practical steps to eliminate stress from my life.
-I exercise, practice yoga for anxiety, I do a little self hypnosis when I feel anxious.
-I work my program of choice to overcome panic.
+I exercise, practice yoga, I work my program of choice to overcome panic.
 I keep resource books at hand.
 I keep a journal.
 I am careful what I put into my body.
 I try to avoid caffeine too much sugar.
 I try to avoid negative people.
 I practice gratitude…

 And along this little journey that is my life, I am seeing that indeed my life is wonderful.
 Today I am choosing to see the roses through the thorns.